 Food systems around the world have changed dramatically in recent decades.
-During the so-called "Green Revolution" of the 1960s, new technologies and practices such as the use of high-yielding varieties, artificial irrigation, mineral fertilizers and pesticides proliferated.
-As a result, global food production increased significantly.
+During the so-called "Green Revolution" of the 1960s, new technologies and practices proliferated - such as the use of high-yielding varieties, artificial irrigation, mineral fertilizers, and pesticides.
+As a result, global food production increased sharply.

-High intensification, however, also comes with serious social and environmental consequences.
-In addition, there is increasing pressure on natural resources and ecosystems from a growing world population.
-This entails a rising demand for agricultural products even outside of the food sector, dietary patterns changing toward more resource-intensive animal foods and highly processed products.
-In this context, diet-related diseases are also increasing at an alarming rate.
+However, the high intensification also comes with serious social and environmental consequences.
+In addition, there are increasing pressures on natural resources and ecosystems from a growing world population, rising demand for agricultural products outside the food sector, changing dietary patterns towards more resource-intensive animal foods and highly processed products, and changing consumption patterns towards more resource-intensive animal foods and highly processed products.
+In this context, nutrition-related diseases are also increasing at an alarming rate.

-In recent years, political indicators have been set: The need for a socio-ecological transformation of the food system is clearly stated in the European "Farm to Fork Strategy" of 2020.
-The task now is to create a political framework that does justice to the complexity of the socio-ecological challenges.
-So far, this has not been the case: Food policy issues (agriculture, environment, health, food security, economic development, etc.) are fragmented in different departments and do not follow a coherent strategy.
-For example, agricultural policy support does not follow an overarching approach that takes into account the entire chain of agricultural production, trade, consumption, and disposal/recycling.
-Moreover, important sub-areas of the transformation of food systems - such as the promotion of plant-based diets - are not yet consistently on the political agenda.
+In recent years, political impulses have been sent out: The need for a socio-ecological transformation of the food system is expressed, for example, in the European "Farm to Fork Strategy" of 2020.
+The task now is to create political framework conditions that do justice to the complexity of the socio-ecological challenges.
+So far, this has not been done to a sufficient extent: Food policy issues (agriculture, environment, health, food security, economic development, etc.) are fragmented into different departments and do not follow a coherent strategy.
+For instance, agricultural policy support does not follow an overarching approach that considers everything from agricultural production through trade and consumption to disposal/recycling.
+In addition, important sub-areas of the transformation of food systems - such as the promotion of plant-based diets - are not yet consistently on the political agenda.

 The role of Ecologic Institute in the STErn project

-Ecologic Institute is responsible for the overall management of the project, which is carried out together with the Öko-Institut, BÖLW and e-fect.
-In addition, Ecologic Institute is in charge of some central work areas, in particular the development of concrete strategies and political approaches in the area of the dietary shift towards plant-based diets as well as the coordination of the "Roadmap of steps towards a sustainable food system" with concrete federal policy recommendations and impact indicators.
+Ecologic Institute and the Oeko-Institut were responsible for the overall management of the project, which was carried out together with the Bund Ökologische Lebensmittelwirtschaft and e-fect.
+In addition, Ecologic Institute was in charge of some central work areas, particularly the development of the strategy and political approaches in the area of the dietary shift towards plant-based diets.